sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker.md

 ## Step 2 — Install Sourcegraph

-Depending on the machine that you have, you’ll be able to run a Docker command to install Sourcegraph and get you up and running with code search on your local repositories and beyond.
+Depending on the machine that you have, you’ll be able to run a Docker command to install Sourcegraph and get up and running with code search on your local repositories and beyond.

-We’ll go over four options below, the first which is recommended for many local machine use cases, inclusive of Linux machines and macOS machines with Intel chips.
+We’ll go over four approaches below, the first which is recommended for many local machine use cases, inclusive of Linux machines and macOS machines with Intel chips.
 The second option is recommended for Linux cloud servers.
 The third option is for macOS machines with Apple M1 chips.
 Finally, the fourth option is to be able to test Sourcegraph on Windows machines.

 ### Locally on Linux or on macOs with Intel Chip

 On local machines that use a Linux distribution or macOS on an Intel chip, you’ll be able to install Sourcegraph by running the following Docker command.

 ```
-docker run --publish 7080:7080 --publish 127.0.0.1:3370:3370 --rm --volume ~/.sourcegraph/config:/etc/sourcegraph --volume ~/.sourcegraph/data:/var/opt/sourcegraph sourcegraph/server:3.29.0
+docker run --publish 7080:7080 --publish 127.0.0.1:3370:3370
+--rm --volume ~/.sourcegraph/config:/etc/sourcegraph
+--volume ~/.sourcegraph/data:/var/opt/sourcegraph
+sourcegraph/server:3.29.0
 ```

 This command is telling your computer to install and run Sourcegraph in port 7080 of your localhost (127.0.0.1) and is calling up the relevant files from the Docker image of Sourcegraph.
 It is also setting up a store for your Sourcegraph data.